igrigorik/http-client-hints/README.md

 ### Interaction with src-N

-Client Hints can be used alongside [src-N](http://tabatkins.github.io/specs/respimg/Overview.html) to automate resolution switching and simplify delivery of variable-sized images.
+Client Hints can be used alongside [src-N](http://tabatkins.github.io/specs/respimg/Overview.html) to automate resolution switching, and to simplify art-direction markup and delivery of variable-sized images.

-CH-DPR automates resolution use-case and eliminates the need to write `x` queries:
+CH-DPR automates resolution switching use-case and eliminates the need to write `x` queries:

 ```html
 <!-- src-N resolution switching -->